dragonflypl/web-wiki/java-spring.md

 - repositories - where we wanna download artifacts from (e.g. dependencies)

+## Dependencies

+### Versioning & SNAPSHOT

+SNAPSHOT allows to push new code to a repository.
+With SNAPSHOT version, everytime a compile gole is executed, it is checked if the new code is available.
+It saves us from rereleasing versions for development.
+However never deploy to production with a SNAPSHOT.

+### Scopes

+- compile - default one. dependency will always be there
+- provided - dependency will be there available for compilation, but it won't be packaged
+- runtime - not needed for compilation but needed for execution
+- test - available only for testing
+- system - don't use
+- import - advanced

 ## Folder structure

 Maven expects specyfic folder structure e.g. ```src/main/java``` - Maven compiles everything under this directory.
 Some Maven goals are: